 The Indiana adjusted gross income tax applies to all entities involved in interstate transportation who operate or whose property is operated in or through Indiana on a revenue producing basis.
-A transportation company that provides the services of hauling goods in or through Indiana is sufficient to subject the transportation company to adjusted gross and supplemental net income tax.
+A transportation company providing the services of hauling goods in or through Indiana is sufficient to subject a transportation company to adjusted gross and supplemental net income tax.